lucasjoliveau/doc/en/developer/reference/cli.md

 #### With the `--database` option

-Odoo Cloc counts the lines in each file of extra installed modules in a given database.
+Konvergo ERP Cloc counts the lines in each file of extra installed modules in a given database.
 In addition, it counts the Python lines of server actions and custom computed fields that have been directly created in the database or imported.
 Finally, it counts the lines of code of Javascript, CSS, and SCSS files, and